Seb35/pegjs-syntactic-actions/README.md

 }
 ```

+#### Options

-Optionally, it can be given an argument with options.
+It can be given an argument `options` in the constructor.
 Currently only one is supported:

-* `ignoredRules`: array of rules names to be completely ignored, they will keep their original actions.
+* `ignoredRules`: array of rules names to be completely ignored (these rules will keep their original actions).

 For instance: